As a food handler, you play a crucial role in ensuring that food tastes good but is also safe for consumption.

 The bottom line

-To keep your customers and coworkers safe, let your manager know if you experience vomiting, diarrhea, jaundice, a sore throat with fever, or an infected wound.
+To keep your customers and coworkers safe, you must report vomiting, diarrhea, jaundice, a sore throat with fever, or an infected wound to your manager.

 You must also let your manager know if you have been diagnosed with or exposed to norovirus, hepatitis A, Shigella, Shiga toxin-producing E. coli (STEC), Salmonella typhi (typhoid fever), or Salmonella (nontyphoidal).